owfarquharson/RL-platooning/README.md

 # RL-platooning
-This repository contains all the code used as part of my 4YP entitled 'Learning Platooning Controllers for Connected Vehicles'
+This repository contains a summary of the code used as part of my 4YP entitled 'Learning Platooning Controllers for Connected Vehicles'

 In the repository you will find the following files: